jguitar/dotfiles/README.md

 I've copied and adapted the code at Rakefile from [YADR project](https://github.com/skwp/dotfiles)

+After some time playing with brew bundle I've started using it.
+But I don't know what will happen in a new SO.
+So, install [Brew](https://github.com/Homebrew/brew) and [Brew Bundle](https://github.com/Homebrew/homebrew-bundle) and install all dependencies at Brewfile.

 ### How to use it

 1. Install [YADR project](https://github.com/skwp/dotfiles)